USB Firmware Compilation

 Here,

-rm -rf ~/klipper/.config && rm -rf ~/klipper/outdeletes previous compilation data and firmware, andmake menuconfigcompiles the firmware.
+rm -rf ~/klipper/.config && rm -rf ~/klipper/outdeletes the previous compilation data and firmware, whilemake menuconfigcompiles the firmware.
 After execution, the following interface should appear:Loading... -

 Select